iSundhararajan/Shanti/README.md

 # Shanti

 Shanti in Hindi means Peace.
-This is a platform where people come to find peace.
+This is a platform where people come to find their inner peace.

 Shanti provides all of it's users, a community, a safe space where they can open up and discuss whatever's troubling them.